 Jasper National Park

-Jasper National Park: The Quieter Side of the Canadian Rockies
+Jasper National Park: The Quieter Rockies, Caveat Noted

-Jasper National Park covers 11,000 square kilometres in the Alberta Rockies, about twice the size of Banff National Park to its south.
-They share the Icefields Parkway, a 230km road that connects the two towns and passes the Columbia Icefield midway.
-Most Rockies visitors do Banff.
-Jasper, two hours further north, has the same landscape quality with significantly fewer people - except in July and August when everyone has the same idea.
+Jasper National Park covers 11,000 square kilometres in the Alberta Rockies, about twice the size of Banff.
+They share the Icefields Parkway, a 230-kilometre road connecting the two towns and passing the Columbia Icefield midway.
+Most visitors to the Rockies do Banff.
+Jasper, two hours further north, has the same landscape quality with significantly fewer people – except in July and August when everyone has the same idea.

-The July 2023 wildfire that burned through the Jasper townsite destroyed roughly a third of the buildings in town.
-As of 2024-25, rebuilding is ongoing and some services and accommodation options may be limited compared to pre-fire capacity.
-Check current status before planning.
+Important note: In July 2023, wildfires burned through the Jasper townsite and destroyed approximately one-third of the buildings.
+As of 2025 and 2026, rebuilding is ongoing.
+Some accommodation options and services may be limited relative to pre-fire capacity.
+Check current status at the Parks Canada website before planning accommodation and activities.

 Maligne Lake

-Maligne Lake is 22km long and sits at 1,690m elevation.
-The boat tour to Spirit Island, a small forested promontory about 14km from the launch dock, is one of the most reproduced photographs in Canadian tourism materials.
-The boat takes 90 minutes return; tours run June to mid-October and cost around CAD 80 per person.
-The alternative is to canoe or kayak from the dock; rentals are available and the paddle to Spirit Island takes about 2.5-3 hours each way.
+Maligne Lake is 22 kilometres long and sits at 1,690 metres elevation.
+The boat tour to Spirit Island, a small forested promontory about 14 kilometres from the dock, produces the photograph that appears on most Canadian Rockies tourism materials.
+Tours run June to mid-October and cost around CAD 80 per person return.
+The alternative is to canoe or kayak from the dock; rentals are available and the paddle to Spirit Island takes about 2.5 to 3 hours each way, which gives you the scene without the boat crowd.

-The drive from Jasper town to Maligne Lake (48km, about 45 minutes) passes Medicine Lake, which drains underground through a karst system in autumn - the lake level drops by 15+ metres and the river channel can partially empty.
+The drive from Jasper town to Maligne Lake (48 kilometres, about 45 minutes) passes Medicine Lake, which drains underground through a karst system in autumn.
+The lake level drops by 15 metres or more and the river channel can partially empty.
 In October the effect is visible from the road.

 Athabasca Falls and the Icefields Parkway

-Athabasca Falls, 30km south of Jasper on Highway 93, is where the Athabasca River narrows to 18 metres and drops through a series of gorge formations.
-The force of the water has carved potholes and canyon walls visibly.
-It takes 30-45 minutes to see properly and the viewing platforms are accessible on foot from a small parking area.
+Athabasca Falls, 30 kilometres south of Jasper on Highway 93, is where the Athabasca River narrows to 18 metres and drops through a series of gorge formations.
+The force of the water has carved potholes and canyon walls at close range from the viewing platforms.
+Worth 30 to 45 minutes.

-The Columbia Icefield, 103km south of Jasper, is one of the largest non-polar ice masses in North America.
-The Athabasca Glacier descends from the icefield to within a kilometre of the road and has retreated over 1.5km since 1844.
-The Glacier Skywalk (CAD 34 adults, glass-floored platform over a canyon) and the glacier walks are run by Pursuit from the Icefield Centre.
-The Snowcoach drives onto the glacier surface (CAD 99 adults, 90 minutes).
-These are expensive for what they provide, but the icefield itself is an extraordinary thing to see from road level without paying anything.
+The Columbia Icefield, 103 kilometres south, is one of the largest non-polar ice masses in North America.
+The Athabasca Glacier descends from the icefield to within a kilometre of the road and has retreated more than 1.5 kilometres since 1844.
+The glacier and icefield are visible from the road and the Icefield Centre without paying anything.
+The Snowcoach drives onto the glacier surface (CAD 99 adults); it is expensive for what it provides but the icefield itself is extraordinary.

 Hiking

-The Skyline Trail is 44km one-way along a high ridgeline above treeline, with camping at designated backcountry sites.
-Parks Canada issues permits for backcountry camping; the Skyline permit is popular and should be reserved through the Parks Canada reservation system from mid-January.
-The full trail takes 2-3 days; the section from Signal Mountain trailhead to Snowbowl campsite (about 18km) is accessible as a day hike for fit walkers.
+The Skyline Trail runs 44 kilometres along a high ridgeline above treeline with backcountry camping at designated sites.
+Parks Canada permits are released in mid-January and go quickly.
+The full trail takes 2 to 3 days; the first section from Signal Mountain to Snowbowl (about 18 kilometres) is accessible as a demanding day hike.

-Edith Cavell Meadows Trail, 30km from town, has a hanging glacier directly above the meadow.
-The trail to the meadow is 8km return with modest elevation gain.
-The glacier calves ice into a small lake at the trail’s end.
+Edith Cavell Meadows Trail, 30 kilometres from town, has a hanging glacier directly above an accessible alpine meadow.
+The trail is 8 kilometres return with modest elevation gain; the glacier calves ice into a small lake at the trail’s end.

 Wildlife

-The Athabasca Valley between Jasper town and Maligne Lake is one of the most reliable places in Canada to see elk (wapiti).
-Bulls with full antlers are visible in fields along the road from September through October during the rut.
-Moose frequent wetland areas around Maligne Lake and the Miette River drainage.
-Wolves and grizzly bears are present but sightings require either luck or early morning hours on the parkway.
+The Athabasca Valley between Jasper and Maligne Lake is one of the most reliable places in Canada to see elk.
+Bulls with full antlers appear in roadside fields from September through October during the rut.
+Moose frequent wetland areas near Maligne Lake and the Miette River drainage.
+Wolves and grizzly bears are present; early morning hours on the parkway give the best odds.